zkotti/fun-in-lockdown/guide.md

 Source: [https://www.esa.int/ESA_Multimedia/Videos/2014/05/ESA_Euronews_Echoes_from_the_Big_Bang](https://www.esa.int/ESA_Multimedia/Videos/2014/05/ESA_Euronews_Echoes_from_the_Big_Bang)

-Big Bang theory is a cosmology theory that try to explain from whete the universy and the all the matter came from and how they have been created.
-Basicly it says that 13.8 billion years ago a huge explosion bigger than anything else in history took place and became the start of the universe creation and the creation of matter.
+Big Bang theory is a cosmology theory, that try to explain from where the universe and the all the matter came from and how they have been created.
+In particular, the theory mentions that 13.8 billion years ago, a huge explosion, bigger than anything else in history, took place and became the start of the universe creation and the creation of matter.

-Many research has been conducted in order to prove the Big Bang theory with the most valueable of them been this of Edwin Hubble that find that galaxies are moving apart from one another in a way that fits previous predictions with the help of Hubble telescope.
+Much research has been carried out, in order to prove the Big Bang theory true, with the most valuable of them being this of Edwin Hubble, who has found that galaxies are moving apart from one another in a way that fits previous predictions with the help of Hubble telescope.

 While the majority of the astronomical community accepts the theory, there are some theorists who have alternative explanations besides the Big Bang — such as eternal inflation or an oscillating universe.